decrn/tilogics/ARTIFACT.md

 Please refer to the sections below in this document for detailed navigation of the code.
 We provide a docker image with all the dependencies pre-installed, however, to read the code itself, we propose loading it into your preferred code editor locally.

+## Hardware dependencies

+This artifact can be evaluated on commodity hardware.
+The code has been tested on both AMD64 and M1/M2 laptops.

 ## Getting started